basp/nanibot/README.md

 In any case, this concept is deeply ingrained in the **OTP** framework itself in the the form of `handle_call/3` (a query) and `handle_cast/2` (a command).

-Check out (Martin Fowler)[http://martinfowler.com/bliki/CQRS.html] for more info on CQRS.
+Check out [Martin Fowler](http://martinfowler.com/bliki/CQRS.html) and his wise words.

 ## random stuff
 Remember you do func assignment in the shell, I usually have something like: